-Authorized Signature: Date:
+Authorized Signature: \\\\ Date:

-A Current Listing And Aging Of Accounts Receivable And Accounts Payable Are Attached
+\ A Current Listing And Aging Of Accounts Receivable And Accounts Payable Are Attached

-Description Of Inventory And Certification Of Values Are Attached.
+\\ Description Of Inventory And Certification Of Values Are Attached.

-FOR TH E PERIO DD ENDING: 20

-DATE O F LAST 1 REPORT: 20

-ACCOUNT M SHALL S RECEIV IATE VALU BE INITIALLY COMPLETED BY ALL CAPLINES ASSET BASED SUB-PROGRAMS BORROWERS TO REPORT AND RECONCILE THEIR ABLE AND INVENTORY.
-THE VALUES HEREIN DO NOT PREVENT THE LENDER FROM MAKING THEIR OWN DETERMINATION OF USES.
-R F

-Pursuant to o the Loan Authorization and the Note between undersigned (Borrower) and (Lender) dated (), the Borrower hereby requests an additional loan as follows: š:

-1. Loan Balance on Previous Report \$

-2. Advances Since Last Report \$

-3. Total Payments Since Last Report (agrees w/#4 on reverse as long as loan balance exceeds collections) \$

-4. Loan Balance on Books \$

-5. Amount Available to Borrow (from Collateral Reconciliation) \$

-6. Amount Requested (If #5 above is positive) \$

-7. Check attached for balance (If #5 above id Negative) \$

-BORROW ING BASE

-a.
-Total Accounts Receivable \$

-b.
-Ineligible Accounts Receivable \$

-c.
-Eligible Accounts Receivable \$

-d.
-Accounts Receivable Advance Rate Percentage %

-e.
-Borrowing Level For Accounts Receivable \$

-f.
-Total Inventory \$

-g.
-Ineligible Inventory \$

-h.
-Eligible Inventory \$

-i.
-Inventory Advance Rate Percentage %

-j.
-Borrowing Level For Inventory \$

-k.
-Borrowing Base $(e + i)$ \$

-The Above Is Certified To Be In Accordance With The Revolving Line Of Credit Authorization (SBA Form 529B)

-Borrower:

-Loan Num ber:

-Authorized Signature: Date:
+BORROWING BASE CERTIFICATE & REPORT TO LENDER FOR THE PERIOD ENDING: , 20 DATE OF LAST REPORT: THIS FORM SHALL BE INITIALLY COMPLETED BY ALL CAPLINES ASSET BASED SUB-PROGRAMS BORROWERS TO REPORT AND RECONCILE THEIR ACCOUNTS RECEIVABLE AND INVENTORY.
+THE VALUES HEREIN DO NOT PREVENT THE LENDER FROM MAKING THEIR OWN DETERMINATION OF APPROPRIATE VALUES.
+Pursuant to the Loan Authorization and the Note between undersigned (Borrower) and (Lender) dated ( , ), the Borrower hereby requests an additional loan as follows: Loan Balance on Previous Report 2.
+Advances Since Last Report Total Payments Since Last Report (agrees w/#4 on reverse as long as loan balance exceeds collections) \$ 3.
+Loan Balance on Books 4.
+Amount Available to Borrow 5. (from Collateral Reconciliation) Amount Requested (If #5 above is positive) Check attached for balance (If #5 above id Negative) BORROWING BASE Total Accounts Receivable a.
+Ineligible Accounts Receivable Eligible Accounts Receivable Accounts Receivable Advance Rate Percentage d.
+Borrowing Level For Accounts Receivable Total Inventory Ineligible Inventory Eligible Inventory Inventory Advance Rate Percentage Borrowing Level For Inventory Borrowing Base (e + i) The Above Is Certified To Be In Accordance With The Revolving Line Of Credit Authorization (SBA Form 529B) Borrower: Loan Number: Authorized Signature:

-A Current Listing and Aging of Accounts Receivable and Accounts Payable are Attached
+\ A Current Listing and Aging of Accounts Receivable and Accounts Payable are Attached

-Description Of Inventory And Certification Of Values Are Attached.
+\\ Description Of Inventory And Certification Of Values Are Attached.